 Bats lack color vision.
 They are nocturnal predators who mostly rely on their heightened sense of hearing and echolocation to navigate and look for prey.
 Therefore, they do not possess a keen sense of vision.

-A study proves that fruit bats may either have only a long wavelength cone or a short wavelength cone.
-This implies that certain Fruit Bat are monochromatic and hence, have lost the ability for total color vision.
+This implies that certain Fruit Bats are monochromatic and hence, have lost the ability for total color vision.
 Their laryngeal echolocation over color vision is one of the finest examples of an evolutionary tradeoff in a species.

 8) Golden Hamsters